PortiESP/graph-manager/README.md

 ### Assign a keybinding to a tool

+> **Add a keybind to activate the tool**
+>
+> Add the keybinding to the `constants.js` file in the `graph-manager/utils` directory.
+The keybinding should be added to the `TOOL_KEYS` object.
+The key should be the key code of the key and the value should be the name of the tool defined in `graph-manager/utils/tools/tools_callbacks.js`.
+Example: `KeyA: 'add-node'`

+> **Add a keybind while the tool is active**
+>
-The app has some predefined keybindings that will be evaluated before the custom keybindings defined for a tool.
+> The app has some predefined keybindings that will be evaluated before the custom keybindings defined for a tool.
 The default keybindings are located in the file `canvas/utils/kbd_shortcuts.js`.
 To add a new keybinding for a tool, add it inside the callback function `keyDownCallback` in the `graph-manager/utils/tools/{your-tool}.js` file

 ## Elements